Abstracting and Indexing

-The Journal of Asian Studies (published by the Department of Asian and African Studies, Faculty of Arts, University of Ljubljana) is a distinctive, interdisciplinary journal devoted to the study of Asian societies and cultures.
-Twice a year it publishes thoroughly researched and strictly peer-reviewed academic articles that represent a high level of scholarly excellence.
+The international academic journal Asian Studies (published by the Department of Asian and African Studies, Faculty of Arts, University of Ljubljana) is a distinctive, interdisciplinary journal devoted to the study of Asian societies and cultures.
+It publishes thoroughly researched and double blind, strictly peer-reviewed academic articles that represent a high level of scholarly excellence.

-The Journal publishes contributions that feature analyses and interpretations of social realities in Asian societies (especially Chinese, Japanese, Korean and Indian), with a focus on their specific political, economic, historical and cultural contexts.
+The Journal publishes contributions that feature analyses and interpretations of different aspects and phenomena of the social realities in Asian (especially east Asian) societies, with a focus on their specific historical and cultural contexts.

 Peer Review Process